Lanlokun/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 4 | Create a script that lists environment variables.
  Task 6 | Create a script that lists all local variables and environment variables, and functions.
 Task 7 | Create a script that creates a new local variable.
+Task 8 | Create a script that creates a new global variable